-- 1) 'outsourcing' shall have the meaning as defined in Article 109, paragraph (1) of the Credit Institutions Act; - 2) 'group of credit institutions' shall have the meaning as defined in Article 17 of the Credit Institutions Act;
+1) 'outsourcing' shall have the meaning as defined in Article 109, paragraph (1) of the Credit Institutions Act;

-- 3) 'senior management' shall have the meaning as defined in Article 3, item (90) of the Credit Institutions Act; - 4) 'Member State' and 'third country' shall have the meaning as defined in Article 13 of the Credit Institutions Act; - 5) 'function' means a service, process or activity; - 6) 'service provider' means a legal or natural person to which a credit institution entrusts the performance of a function or parts thereof; - 7) 'sub-outsourcing' means a situation where the service provider entrusts the performance of an outsourced function or parts thereof to another service provider (sub-contractor); - 8) 'cloud services' means services provided using cloud computing, that is, a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction; - 9) 'public cloud' means cloud infrastructure available for open use by the general public; - 10) 'private cloud' means cloud infrastructure available for the exclusive use by a single institution; - 11) 'common cloud' means cloud infrastructure available for the exclusive use by a specific community of institutions, including several institutions of a single group; - 12) 'hybrid cloud' means cloud infrastructure that is composed of two or more distinct cloud infrastructures: - 13) 'critical or important function' shall have the meaning as set out in Article 5 of this Decision; - 14) 'credit institution which is not a large credit institution' means a credit institution which does not meet the conditions laid down in Article 4, paragraph (1), item (146) of Regulation (EU) No 575/2013 and whose four-year average assets reported in audited financial statements as at the last day of the preceding four business years on an individual basis do not exceed an amount equivalent to EUR 1 billion.
+- 2) 'group of credit institutions' shall have the meaning as defined in Article 17 of the Credit Institutions Act; - 3) 'senior management' shall have the meaning as defined in Article 3, item (90) of the Credit Institutions Act; - 4) 'Member State' and 'third country' shall have the meaning as defined in Article 13 of the Credit Institutions Act; - 5) 'function' means a service, process or activity; - 6) 'service provider' means a legal or natural person to which a credit institution entrusts the performance of a function or parts thereof; - 7) 'sub-outsourcing' means a situation where the service provider entrusts the performance of an outsourced function or parts thereof to another service provider (sub-contractor); - 8) 'cloud services' means services provided using cloud computing, that is, a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction; - 9) 'public cloud' means cloud infrastructure available for open use by the general public; - 10) 'private cloud' means cloud infrastructure available for the exclusive use by a single institution; - 11) 'common cloud' means cloud infrastructure available for the exclusive use by a specific community of institutions, including several institutions of a single group; - 12) 'hybrid cloud' means cloud infrastructure that is composed of two or more distinct cloud infrastructures; - 13) 'critical or important function' shall have the meaning as set out in Article 5 of this Decision; - 14) 'credit institution which is not a large credit institution' means a credit institution means a credit institution as defined in Article 3, paragraph (1), item (28a) of the Credit Institutions Act.